Don't Know Where to Start? You're in the Right Place.

 H2S Awareness

-Covers how H2S forms, how to detect it, personal protective equipment, and emergency procedures.
-Usually a 1-day course available at many safety training centers in Gulf Coast states.
+Usually a 1-day course available at most safety training centers in Gulf Coast states.
+Covers detection, PPE, and emergency procedures.
 Cost: ~$75–$150.

 SafeGulf / PEC Basic Plus Card